martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 to avoid passive linkability of connections from the same client.

-A server that is under load might include the same information in the cookie extension/field of a HelloRetryRequest (note: the current version of TLS 1.3 has not be modified to include this information yet).
+A server that is under load might include the same information in the cookie extension/field of a HelloRetryRequest.
+(Note: the current version of TLS 1.3 does not include this information.)

 ### Congestion Management Before Handshake Completion